iAnonymous3000/Pr0f3ss0r-1nc0gn1t0/content/tools/physical-privacy-travel-kit/portable-power-bank.md

 A portable power bank reduces pressure to plug phones, tablets, or other devices into unknown public charging ports.
 For travel privacy, the goal is simple: keep power under your control.

+Buying guidance:

+Brand and seller quality matter here because lithium-ion batteries can fail badly when quality control slips.
+Start with current models from your device maker or established charging brands with real support and recall channels, then buy direct or from an authorized seller.
+Check the exact model against the maker's recall page or the [CPSC recall database](https://www.cpsc.gov/Recalls) before relying on it for travel; major brands can still have recalled models.

 What to look for:

 - Enough capacity for your actual trip length